gnolang/blog/posts/2024-12-10_road-to-mainnet/README.md

 ### 2022: The First Testnets

-The full scope of the project only became evident in 2022, following the implementation of the foundational functionality.
-It was during that time when the Gno project started to have more and more contributors, and consequently a much larger influx of new features, bug fixes and developments on many more fronts other than just the VM.
+The full scope of the project only became evident in 2022, following the implementation of the initial functionality.
+During this period, time when the Gno project started to have more and more contributors, and consequently a much larger influx of new features, bug fixes and developments on many more fronts other than just the VM.
 During this time, the Gno core team